sylee0520/sylee0520/README.md

 # Hi!
 I'm Seongyun Lee 👋

 ## News
-**Nov.
-19**: My first paper **LIQUID: A Framework for List Question Answering Dataset Generation** is accepted to AAAI-23.
+- Nov.
+19: My first paper **LIQUID: A Framework for List Question Answering Dataset Generation** is accepted to AAAI-23.
 See you in Washington, D.C. on Feb!

 ## About
 I'm student at **Korea University**, majoring in **computer science**, and also studying NLP at <b>DMIS Lab, Korea University</b> as research intern.<br>